 A Deferred Payment Plan is an agreement between the Retail Electric Provider and a customer that allows a customer to pay an outstanding balance in up to 5 installments that extend beyond the due date of the current bill and avoid disconnection of service for the past due balance.
 Customer agrees to have a switch-hold placed on the account and during the curse of this payment plan, customer is required to pay the current invoice and the agreed upon installment amount on time, every month until the plan has been successfully fulfilled.
 Failure to make a payment on time each month will default the “DPP” and the standard collection procedures will begin on the account.

 A switch-hold means that you will not be able to buy electricity from other companies until you pay the total deferred balance.
 If we put a switch-hold on your account, it will be removed after your deferred balance is paid and processed.
 While a switch-hold applies, if you are disconnected for not paying, you will need to pay us to get your electricity turned back on.

 Am I eligible for a Deferred Payment Plan?

-To qualify for a deferred payment plan, a customer must not have defaulted under a previous deferred payment plan with Company or have received more than two (2) disconnection notices in the last twelve (12) billing cycles.
+To qualify for a deferred payment plan, a - Customer must not have defaulted more than 1 time under a previous deferred payment plan with Company or have not received more than two (2) disconnection notices in the last twelve (12) billing cycles.
+Customer must be in a past due status.
 Customer needs at least three (3) billing cycles of payment history with Company prior to qualifying for a deferred payment plan.
-Deferred payment plans are available for customers whose invoice becomes due during an extreme weather emergency as defined by the applicable TDU, customers who live in an area covered under a state of disaster declared by the Texas Governor (when directed by the PUCT) or Customer was previously under-billed by $50.00 or more.
+Deferred payment plans are available all year round.

 Can I still be disconnected if I’m on a Deferred Payment Plan?